AckerlyXu/heima/articles/app-service-web/web-sites-java-custom-upload.md

-<properties
+---
-    pageTitle="Upload a custom Java web app to Azure" description="This tutorial shows you how to upload a custom Java web app to Azure App Service Web Apps." services="app-service\web"
+title: Upload a custom Java web app to Azure
+description: This tutorial shows you how to upload a custom Java web app to Azure App Service Web Apps.
-    documentationcenter="java"
-    author="rmcmurray"
-    manager="erikre"
-    editor="" />
-<tags
-    ms.assetid="eb2ccd83-e5c6-444e-a0fc-08fd5cc8326c"
-    ms.service="app-service-web"
-    ms.workload="web"
-    ms.tgt_pltfrm="na"
-    ms.devlang="Java"
-    ms.topic="article"
-    ms.date="12/22/2016"
-    wacn.date=""
-    ms.author="robmcm" />
+services: app-service\web
+documentationcenter: java
+author: rmcmurray
+manager: erikre
+editor: ''

+ms.assetid: eb2ccd83-e5c6-444e-a0fc-08fd5cc8326c
+ms.service: app-service-web
+ms.workload: web
+ms.tgt_pltfrm: na
+ms.devlang: Java
+ms.topic: article
+ms.date: 12/22/2016
+wacn.date: ''
+ms.author: robmcm
+---

 # Upload a custom Java web app to Azure
 This topic explains how to upload a custom Java web app to [Azure App Service] Web Apps.
 Included is information that applies to any Java website or web app, and also some examples for specific applications.

-Note that Azure provides a means for creating Java web apps using the Azure Portal Preview's configuration UI, as documented at [Create a Java web app in Azure App Service](/documentation/articles/web-sites-java-get-started/).
+Note that Azure provides a means for creating Java web apps using the Azure Portal Preview's configuration UI, as documented at [Create a Java web app in Azure App Service](./web-sites-java-get-started.md).
 This tutorial is for scenarios in which you do not want to use the Azure Portal Preview configuration UI.

 ## Configuration guidelines
 The following describes the settings expected for custom Java web apps on Azure.